Campaign Time Pattern, Sortie Rate, and Base Location

 - if there are no time constraints whatsoever.

-- where there are no time limits, but these are relaxed
+- where there are no time limits, but these are relaxedenough to be inoperative so far as differences in periods of aircraft utilization are concerned.

 If we are to take seriously the assumption that time is a matter of indifference entirely, then it is not very clear why we bother to have a large initial stockpile.
 For all the missions for which time is irrelevant, assuming there are any, we could slough off the considerable burden of maintaining a peacetime force and just depend upon production after the outbreak of war to provide the requisite number of planes to conduct a given strike and then wait for further production to bring the stock up for the next strike.
 One need not go to the extreme of waiting till the outbreak of war to send out performance specs.
 One might make concessions of a moderate sort to the exigency of time and have pilot production in time of peace.
 This would permit a comparatively rapid rise in time of war, perhaps enough to contribute substantially to aircraft requirements of a campaign lasting a year or two.
 However, it is clear that a wholly stockpile war is not rational for this case.